stefanfeldner/evaluate-news-nlp/README.md

 * [Meaningcloud API](https://www.meaningcloud.com/) - Used to run NLP on text
 * JS / HTML / CSS

-## Contributing

-Since this project was just build for practice, no contribution is needed.

 ## Authors

 * *Stefan Feldner*